-There is a myth often shared amongst entrepreneurs and those working in startups that achieving work-life balance is within the realm of possibility.
-Not just a possibility, but after you put in the foundation and grueling first few years of work, you can switch over to a standard 9-5, while spending time with your family and friends, and unplugging on weekends.
-This is a myth.
-Not to say that there can’t be a balance between work and life for entrepreneurs, but more so a prioritizing of events, tasks, and experiences that fall under each.
+There is a myth often shared amongst female entrepreneurs that achieving work-life balance is possible.
+Not just a possibility, but after you put in the grueling first few years of work, you can switch over to a standard 9-5, while spending time with your family and friends, and unplugging on weekends.

 Quality Over Quantity

 Finding a work-life balance is not always an easy task.
 I love my family, but I also love what I do, so that balance is like a tightrope.
 I’ve made it a priority to focus on the quality of my time versus the quantity, so during the week I make it a point to be home for dinner and homework time, and as soon as I get home, I leave my cell phone charging in the bedroom so that I’m fully present and in the moment.
 My husband and I also make it a point to have date-night once per week so we can catch up and just spend time together.
 This small change has allowed me to let go of the guilt that I’m sure many working moms have and helps me completely focus on work when I’m in the office.

 What I’ve learned over the years is that there is no secret to work life-balance.
 As a wife, mom, corporate executive, salon owner, and now startup cofounder, work-life balance is less about balance and more about being present over perfect.
 What works for me is embracing a simple, full life that prioritizes a bit of adventure, good rest, moments of silence, prayer, and quality time with my loved ones.
 It’s about keeping the main things the main things.

 Focusing Your Attention